How Long Does It Take To Recover From A Facelift

 • Neck lift incision begins before the earlobe.
 This continues into the lower scalp after round the ear.
 Additionally, a tiny incision is created beneath the chin.

-Typically, a facelift requires around 2 hours in our office.
-This is not normal.
-Most doctors take between 3 and 6 hours to fully complete a facelift!
-If other cosmetic treatments are carried out concurrently, the time may be extended.
+Typically, a facelift requires around 2 hours in our office, which is different.
+Most cosmetic surgeons in Orange County CA take between 3 and 6 hours to fully complete a facelift!
+The time may be extended if other cosmetic treatments are carried out concurrently.

 Following the procedure